fruttasecca/hay_checker/README.md

 # hay checker

-A data quality tool
+A data quality tool.
+Haychecker provides both a script to be called by submitting it to spark-submit or to be run with the python3 interpreter, and a library.
+The script can be found in the root directory, named hay_checker.py, the library can be installed with pip either online or by running setup tools and creating a package installable with pip locally (the setup.py file can be found in the root directory).
+By submitting the script to spark-submit, spark will be used to import the data and perform computations, while by using the python interpreter spark will be used to import the data, and pandas to perform computations.

+The library has 2 main packages, chc and dhc, which respectively stand for centralized hay checker and distributed hay checker, they are basically two "symmetric" libraries themselves, with the same exact API.
+Those libraries are based on a single Task class, which is a container for metrics that will/can be computed later or on different dataframes, and a number of functions (metrics) which will either compute and return results when called or return a Task, to be later run or expanded by adding more metrics/tasks to it.

+The point of the Task class is to 1) allow defining things once, but to use those defined metrics multiple times, 2) trying to optimize/combine metrics that can be run together in a single call, instead of calling them one at a time, when possible.

 ## Getting Started

-These instructions will provide you a simple guide of how to use the tool and the prerequisites needed for both distributed and centralized versions of the *hay checker*
+These instructions will provide a simple guide on how to use the tool and the prerequisites needed for both distributed and centralized versions of the *hay checker*

 ### Prerequisites

-What things you need to use the *hay checker* script or library
+What things you need to use *haychecker* (both script and library)

-Distributed version
+(requirements needed from the distributed side)

 ```
 hadoop